Erfan-Eslamieh/Web-Automation-Data-Extraction-with-Selenium-and-BeautifulSoup-/README.md

-# Web Automation, Dynamic Scraping and Data Extraction with Selenium & BeautifulSoup

----

-📌 Web Automation, Dynamic Scraping and Data Extraction with Selenium & BeautifulSoup
+## Web Automation, Dynamic Scraping and Data Extraction with Selenium & BeautifulSoup

-📖 Overview
+### 📖 Overview

 This repository demonstrates a practical exercise focused on building a semi-automated web data acquisition pipeline when no API is available and data must be collected directly from dynamic web pages for NLP / AI / LLM applications.